prakashpun/oshopping/README.md

 # Oshop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This project demonstrates a simple e-commerce application for an imaginary organic shop.
+It is built with Angular, Firebase and Bootstrap 4

 ## Development server